zek/laravel-rancher/README.md

 ```

 #### Remove a Service Link from Load Balancer
-Individual service links can also be removed
+Individual service links can also be removed.
 ```php
 use Rancher;